 What to do: No action needed.
 The invoice is complete.

 What to do: Contact your customer to resolve their concerns.
-Once resolved, you can mark it as resolved or paid.
-The invoice will then move back to "Unpaid" status or up to "Fully Paid".
+Once it's resolved, you can mark the invoice as resolved and it moves back to Unpaid.

 Document statuses